What is Income Tax and How Does Income Tax Work?

 Income tax is a tax levied on money earned by individuals, for example, income from employment, interest, dividends, sale of property or other assets, operating a firm, or receiving benefits.

-The tax rates are announced each year in the budget by the Chancellor.
+The UK tax rates are announced each year in the budget by the Chancellor.
 It usually follows three steps, no income tax for people with lower incomes, reduced rates for others, followed by higher rates for higher incomes earners.

 The taxable income slabs are adjusted regularly to reflect current price levels.
 The Government can also offer income tax rebates to lower-income individuals at times.